A Guide to the Best Laptop for Engineering Students

 As an engineering student, you need your hardware to keep up with your ideas.
 You need the same power and performance you would get from a desktop workstation, but you need it on-the-go.

 Daily classes mean traveling with plenty of books, so you want to keep your laptop as light and thin as possible.
-Engineering students usually benefit from heavy-duty laptops built to withstand accidents, as they often travel to meetings, worksites, and other locations with their supplies.
+Engineering students usually benefit from heavy-duty laptops, as they often travel to meetings, worksites, and other locations with their supplies.

 Unless you want to be stuck next to an outlet all day, battery life is an important feature to consider at this point, too.
 The average battery life is anywhere from 2-5 hours but goes much higher.
 The best laptops for engineers have at least 7 hours of battery life.
 After all, what’s the point in having a mobile workstation if you can’t use it to work all day?